hannesrudolph/llm-code-helper/README.md

     * For `"remove"` and `"replace"`, this can be a single line number (e.g., `"15"`) or a range of lines (e.g., `"10-20"`).
     * For `"insertafter"`, this should be the line number after which the new code should be inserted.
   * **text:** A string containing the code to be inserted or used as a replacement.
 For `"remove"` changes, this should be an empty string (`""`).
+  * **first_original_line:** Just the first line of the original code that is being modified.
+This is used to verify the original text before making changes.
+    * For `"remove"`, this is the first line of the text being removed.
+    * For `"insertafter"`, this is the line that will be above the inserted line.
+    * For `"replace"`, this is the first line of the text being replaced.

+**Important Points to Prevent Off-by-One Errors:**

+1. **Context Awareness:** Ensure that the `first_original_line` provided in the JSON matches exactly with the first line of the code to be removed, inserted after, or replaced.
+This line is crucial for accurately locating the position for changes.
+2. **Line Number Calculation:** Verify that the line numbers specified in the `lines` field are correct and correspond to the actual lines in the original code.
+3. **Review Before Applying:** Before applying the changes, review the JSON output to confirm that the line numbers and the `first_original_line` values match your expectations.
+This will help catch any off-by-one errors before they are introduced.

 **Example:**